Computer/Mobile/Digital-Storage Device Analysis

-Computer/Mobile/Digital-Storage Device Analysis involves the scientific examination and analysis of electronic information stored on a wide variety of computer, mobile and digital-storage devices, such as:
+Computer/Mobile/Digital-Storage Device Analysis involves the scientific examination of electronically stored information contained on a wide variety of devices, such as:

 - Computer Systems, such as servers, desktops, laptops, digital video/audio recorders, gaming systems, and Internet of Things (IoT) devices;